 There was no stopping the expansion of BCBP after that.
 Several business hubs in Metro Manila cities and municipalities embraced the BCBP movement.
 Then in the beginning of 1988, BCBP found its way into the business centers of central Philippines, this time conquering Cebu City, Bacolod City and Puerto Princesa City.
 Cebu Chapter soon ventured into its neighboring provinces and further down south of the country to open new chapters in Mindanao, with Cagayan de Oro City as its initial take-off point.

-To date (April 2013), the BCBP has 75 full chapters and 40 outreaches including 1 chapter and several missions in BCBP USA and CANADA.
+To date (September 2019), the BCBP has 121 full chapters and 43 outreaches including 6 chapters, 6 outreaches, and several missions in BCBP USA, CANADA and SOUTH EAST ASIA.

 The Philippine Foundation of The Brotherhood of Christian Businessmen and Professionals (BCBP) is registered with the Securities and Exchange Commission as a non-stock, non-profit organization.
 It is fully recognized by the Archdiocese of Manila and in all the Dioceses where it operates nationwide.